revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

 - We can use `replace()`  to remove all the whitespaces from the string.This function will remove whitespaces between words.

 </blockquote>

 </details>

   ---

-18. Ron asked Ken to show the reversed order of the contents of a file in python.How would he do that?
+18.Ron asked Ken to show the reversed order of the contents of a file in python.How would he do that?

 ![Medium](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/Medium%20(2).svg)